gnikoloff/apple-metal-sketch-dojo/README.md

 The sphere below is three drawcalls, using three different pipelines backed by the same vertex and fragment shaders.
 Each pipeline permutation has different inputs / outputs and codepaths toggled by function constants:

-1. Front part of the sphere: has a gradient as color and is cut-off along the Y axis
+1. **Front part of the sphere** - has a gradient as color and is cut-off along the Y axis
-2. Back side of the sphere: has a solid white as color and is cut-off along the Y axis
+2. **Back side of the sphere** - has a solid white as color and is cut-off along the Y axis
-3. Center part: another sphere with a solid white as color and no cut-off
+3. **Center part** - another sphere with a solid white as color and no cut-off

 ![Preview of sphere rendering](previews/cut-off-sphere.webp)